AnupMeshram/AnupM/README.md

 ### Hi, I'm Anup 👋

-I'm a Data Analyst, who is passionate about data generated insights and tools.
+I'm a Data and Business Intelligence Analyst, who is passionate about data generated insights and tools.

 #### ⚒️ Skills and Technologies